 When it comes to Christmas in London, I tend to think that the light displays are the main draw.
 There are three main areas to see the London Christmas lights and, luckily, there are all relatively close together making it easy to walk from one area to the next.

 The best-known areas for London’s Christmas lights are Oxford Street, Regent Street, Covent Garden, and Carnaby Street.
 Oxford Street and Regent Street tend to have more elegant displays.
-This year, Oxford Street had silver and purple balls strung across the street while Regent street had elegant white displays that reminded me of angels.
+My last visit, Oxford Street had silver and purple balls strung across the street while Regent street had elegant white displays that reminded me of angels.
 Covent Garden also had pretty white light displays of giant stars strung over the streets.
-Carnaby, on the other hand, is known for its funky and wild displays.
-In 2017, it was a tropical theme.
-This year, they have bright HO HO HO lights as well as the lyrics to Bohemian Rhapsody strung above in bright, neon, colours.
+Carnaby, on the other hand, is known for its funky and wild displays that constantly change.
+I’ve seen tropical theme, bright HO HO HO lights, the lyrics to Bohemian Rhapsody strung above in bright, neon, colours.

 Please keep in mind that the London Christmas lights are a big attraction so the crowds and traffic in these areas can get pretty crazy.
 I made the mistake of going just after sunset, which also happened to be rush hour.
 The crowds were insane, so I’d suggest going later in the evening when it’s (hopefully) a little bit quieter.